convox/convox/docs/installation/production-rack/aws.md

 \* To avoid CIDR block collision with existing VPC subnets, please add a new CIDR block to your VPC to separate rack resources.
 Also, remember to pass the **internet_gateway_id** attached to the VPC.
 If the VPC doesn't have an IG attached, the rack installation will create one automatically, which will also be destroyed if you delete the rack.

 \* **schedule_rack_scale_down** and **schedule_rack_scale_up** are mutually exclusive.
 So you have to set both of them properly for the scheduled timed off.
 If you set only **schedule_rack_scale_down**, it will not scale up on its own.

+### Cluster Endpoint Access

+Convox allows you to configure access to the Kubernetes API server endpoint for your EKS cluster.
+This functionality is accessible through the Convox Console under the Rack Settings menu in the Security tab.
+To configure the cluster endpoint access mode, navigate to your rack, select it, and click the cogwheel in the upper right-hand corner of the screen.

+### Modes of Cluster Endpoint Access

+There are three modes available for configuring the cluster endpoint access:

+- **Public**: The EKS cluster endpoint is accessible from outside the VPC, allowing external connections.
+This is the default configuration.
+Although publicly accessible, it is secured through multiple layers of protection to ensure that only authorized access is permitted.

+- **Semi-Private**: In this mode, the cluster temporarily switches to public access during updates or configuration changes, then reverts to private when complete.
+This mode is suitable for older racks and any version, but note that enabling Semi-Private mode will add approximately 15 minutes to each update.

+- **Private**: The EKS cluster endpoint is restricted to VPC access only, ensuring that only internal traffic can access it.
+This mode provides the highest level of security by limiting access to within the VPC while maintaining full Convox API functionality.

+### Requirements

+To use the full **Private** mode, your rack must be on at least version `3.18.9`.
+The **Semi-Private** mode is available for all rack versions, and **Public** is the default state.

+To access these settings:

+1. Log in to the Convox Console.
+2. Navigate to your Rack Settings by selecting the rack and clicking the cogwheel in the upper right-hand corner of the screen.
+3. Go to the **Security** tab to configure the cluster endpoint access mode.

+### How to Use or Test the Feature

+1. **Ensure your Convox rack is updated to version 3.18.9 if you wish to use the Private mode**:

+2. **Access the Security tab in the Rack Settings to configure the cluster endpoint access mode.**

+3. **Wait approximately 10 minutes for the update to apply.**

+For more details on updating your rack, refer to the [Updating a Rack](https://docs.convox.com/management/cli-rack-management/) page.